 - Don't skip the space after exe and dot at the end of the command.

 - A folder will be automatically open up once the command executes.
-The network path to that folder will be like this:
+This is the home directory.
+The network path to that directory will be like this:

 - You can see all the files, such as .bash files and .wsl config file, created inside this folder automatically.

-- This folder "ajeet" can also be seen using Linux command.
-Run
+mkdir ajeet_newto create a new project directory called "ajeet_new".
+This folder "ajeet" and "ajeet_new" can also be seen using Linux command

 - You can now move files and folders into this networked folder, and work independently with Linux distro.

-- We can also install Python in this folder and learn coding Here is how to install Python.
+- We can also install Python in this folder and learn coding.

 🖧 Access network applications